github/docs/content/github/administering-a-repository/classifying-your-repository-with-topics.md

 {% if currentVersion == "free-pro-team@latest" %}You can contribute to {% data variables.product.product_name %}'s set of featured topics in the [github/explore](https://github.com/github/explore) repository. {% endif %}

 Repository admins can add any topics they'd like to a repository.
-Helpful topics to classify a repository include the repository's intended purpose, subject area, community, or language.{% if currentVersion == "free-pro-team@latest" %} Additionally, {% data variables.product.product_name %} analyzes public repository content and generates suggested topics that repository admins can accept or reject.
+Helpful topics to classify a repository include the repository's intended purpose, subject area, community, or programming language.{% if currentVersion == "free-pro-team@latest" %} Additionally, {% data variables.product.product_name %} analyzes public repository content and generates suggested topics that repository admins can accept or reject.
 Private repository content is not analyzed and does not receive topic suggestions.{% endif %}

 Public and private repositories can have topics, although you will only see private repositories that you have access to in topic search results.